MayhemBill/script/README.md

 ## Special thanks to...

 Everyone who makes scripts.
 To every user who use Nighty.one.
 But also you! :)
+Originally by Ohhq, repo forked and more added by MYHM.
 ## Copyright.

     *----------------------------------------------------------------*